theTonyHo/armacode/README.rst

 It is very important to keep the documentation repository up to date.

-Every time armacode has been updated, in master branch only, execute the above instructions immediately to regenerate the documentation.
+Every time armacode has been updated or merged in master branch, execute the above instructions immediately to regenerate the documentation.

 All documentation should reflect on the master/production branch where everyone has access to, both developers and end users.